EnterpriseDB/tpa/RELNOTES.md

 - Stop postgres messages from falling through to be logged to /var/log/syslog

+- Fix incorrect detection of PGDATA during rehydration, leading to failures running `initdb` or `repmgr standby clone` (spurious failures, in that re-running deploy would fix the problem)

 - Fix errors about `my_hosts_lines` and other variables being undefined when running `tpaexec rehydrate`